brineylab/scab/docs/source/index.rst

 ===================================================================

 scab provides a computational framework for integrating, analyzing and visualizing single B cell multi-omics data.
+The scab package consists of two primary components:

+:ref:`scabranger <scabranger>`
+   a command line interface (CLI) wrapper around CellRanger that allows customizable batch processing of multiple samples with data spread across one or more sequencing runs :ref:`scab API <api>` a Python API for processing, analyzing, and visualizing single cell datasets, with a focus on B cell receptor (BCR) repertoire analysis

+|

-We have developed a simple, straightforward API which should feel quite familiar to users of scanpy_ and allows sophisticated analyses with just a few lines of code:
+We have tried to design a simple, straightforward API that should feel quite familiar to users of scanpy_. scab allows sophisticated analyses with just a few lines of code:

 .. image:: images/scab_console-workflow.jpg